Integrate AWS S3 with NestJS for private and public files storage

 - For

-while uploading the object.
+publicfiles, we will set the ACL topublic-readwhile uploading the object.
 And once the server returns the URL of the object, the user can access the object using the URL.
 There won’t be any expiration time for the URL so no need to generate extra URL for public files. - If you are storing the

-files in S3 bucket, you can generate a pre-signed URL for the object and provide it to the user.
+privatefiles in S3 bucket, you can generate a pre-signed URL for the object and provide it to the user.
 The user can access the object using the pre-signed URL for the limited time.
 After the expiration time, the URL will no longer be valid.

 It might be useful when you want to :